 How big is a battery storage system and where will it be stored on my house?

 Typically a home battery system is between 30 – 125 kilograms, and between the size of a microwave and the ‘outdoor’ part of a split cycle air conditioning unit, depending on the energy storage capacity.
-Batteries can be installed outdoors or indoors and they are often mounted to the wall, but can also be installed on the floor.
+Batteries can only be installed outdoors or inside a garage and they are often mounted to the wall, but can also be installed on the floor.
 Talk to a qualified system provider to find more specific information about battery sizes.

 Will the battery work in a blackout?

-Not all battery systems offer ‘blackout protection.’
-Households looking for backup power during an outage will need to request this feature when talking to a qualified System Provider.
+Not all battery systems offer ‘blackout protection’ and the amount of energy that can be provided during a blackout can vary from system to system.
+Households looking for backup power during an outage will need to request this feature and should ask for information on how it works and what it will power when talking to a qualified System Provider.